 - You will require skills to communicate with children at various stages in their development and with teachers, parents, carers and other professionals.

 - If English is not your first language, you may need an assessment before enrolling on this course.
 To discuss further, please contact the ESOL department on 0151 551 7144.
 Office use only.
 Non Standard 14c.

 Assessment is via an e-portfolio.

+This level 2 teaching assistant qualification leads allows you to progress to level 3 N060.
 Purchase of childcare books is recommended.
 Your trainer/assessor will work with you to identify your particular learning and support needs in order to assist you in your studies.
 Good organisational and time management skills are essential in order to plan and achieve this award within the timescale.
 It is essential you demonstrate commitment to this course through high motivation, including full attendance and independent study.

 If you are aged 19 or over:

 Did you know that many of our courses are free for students aged 19 and above?

 Find out if you are eligible for free funding here, or contact our student service team on 0151 551 7777.